r3dlight/keysas/documentation/user_documentation/raspberry.rst

  sudo systemctl daemon-reload

-Finally, restart the white station to apply the configuration changes:
+Finally, restart the station to apply the configuration changes:

 .. code-block:: shell-session